-203. Finding: The funding from the 13th Amendment will go towards affordable housing utilizing the N/NE Housing Strategy and implementation of the North/Northeast Community Development Initiative including the development of a Cultural-Business Hub as further elaborated in Finding 122.
+203. Finding: The funding from the 13th Amendment will go towards affordable housing and implementation of the North/Northeast Community Development Initiative including the development of a Cultural-Business Hub as further elaborated in Finding 122.
 The Williams & Russell project can be developed to enhance the visual and physical connections of this Area to the city.
 The 13th Amendment complies with this policy.